 Where a vessel fails marine, AQIS or other survey and loading is delayed until the Elevation Period following the Confirmed Elevation Period, the following will apply.

-On the 11th day after the original Assigned Load Date, GrainCorp will apply the Additional Terminal Storage Fee detailed in Annexure A of either the Bulk Wheat Port Terminal Services Agreement or the Bulk Grain Port Terminal Services Agreement (Non wheat) to the total tonnage of the assembled cargo until the commencement of vessel loading.
+On the 11th day after the original Assigned Load Date, GrainCorp will apply the Additional Terminal Storage Fee as detailed in the Port Terminal Services Agreement pursuant to which the customer’s grain is handled at the Newcastle Port Terminalto the total tonnage of the assembled cargo until the commencement of vessel loading.

-GrainCorp will load the ship in a later Elevation Period in accordance with Part C clause 7 and 17.
+GrainCorp will load the ship in a later Elevation Period in accordance with clause 191.

 Where a vessel is not able to load until the Elevation Period following the end of a Confirmed Elevation Period, loading priority will be given to vessels that have Booked Elevation Capacity in the relevant Elevation Period.